Moving an Elderly Parent to Another State: What to Know

 There are a few things to consider while preparing for moving day.

-First, assess the distance between the old and new locations.
-Then, determine how much is being moved.
-Gather friends and relatives to assist with the relocation if possible.
+First, assess the distance between the old and new locations and determine how much is being moved.

 Moving an elderly parent to another state may be best handled by professional movers.
-Just be sure to choose a company that can move from state to state.
-During your search, look for moving companies most suited to your individual needs.
-Consider how weighty or delicate your parent's possessions are.
-Many movers specialize in hauling bulky things or dealing with elders, so you don't have to stress as much about the move.
+Ensure you choose a company that can move from state to state and consider how weighty or delicate your parent's possessions are.

-Lastly, consider hiring a case manager.
+Lastly, hire a case manager.
 Case managers are professionals who coordinate the care and services of elderly adults on both ends of a move.
-A case manager can arrange for advanced medical support and professional movers to unpack your parent’s belongings.
-They can also refer you to social services agencies in the area.
+A case manager can arrange for advanced medical support and professional movers to unpack your parent’s belongings, and they can refer you to social services agencies in the area.

 Moving an aging parent from one state to another necessitates the search for new healthcare providers.